-The privacy and confidentiality of all present and former student records are preserved at Central Carolina Technical College.
-Student records are maintained and safeguarded by the Student Records Office.
+The privacy and confidentiality of all present and former student records are preserved at Central

+Carolina Technical College.
+Student records are maintained and safeguarded by Student Records.
 You have the right to inspect and challenge the accuracy of your records.

-Separate files are maintained for records in the following categories: (1) academic, (2) disciplinary, (3) counseling, (4) financial aid, and (5) testing placement.
+Separate records are maintained in the following categories: (1) academic, (2) disciplinary, (3) counseling, (4) financial aid, and (5) testing placement.
 When justified by legitimate law enforcement needs, the campus security agency may maintain confidential records relating primarily to its investigative function.